 What is the difference between skin diving and snorkeling

 First up, there are a number of similarities, both include the same gear; mask, fins, and snorkel.
-Both practitioners spend most of the time in the surface, looking down at the world below.
+Both practitioners spend most of the time on the surface, looking down at the world below.

 Read more about the Gear Used for Snorkeling and Skin Diving

-But where the snorkeler is content to stay in the surface, the skin diver only stays there to find something interesting to dive for, and to catch his or her breath between dives.
+But where the snorkeler is content to stay on the surface, the skin diver only stays there to find something interesting to dive for and to catch his or her breath between dives.
 The purpose is to swim below the surface, among fish, bottom structures, and whatever else is down there.

-Compared to scuba diving, the diver is much more free and unencumbered by scuba gear.
+Compared to scuba diving, the diver is much freer and unencumbered by scuba gear.
 And in many instances, it is an easier thing to do during, say, on a holiday, than scuba diving, as it requires minimal gear and no dive guide.

 What to know more about snorkeling?
 Here's our Full Snorkeling Guide.

-Plus, there’s much to be learnt from skin diving for us scuba divers.
+Plus, there’s much to be learned from skin diving for us scuba divers.
 A few tips to get the most from your skin diving: